swttt/com.swttt.homekit/README.txt

-With this app you can pair Homey to iOS Homekit and control your devices using Siri.

-After installing the app grab your iPhone or iPad.
-Got to the Home app on your iOS devices, click the `+` and add new accessory.
+To add Homey devices to your Apple device, open the Home app on your device, click the "＋", then "Add Accessory".

-Add the code manually: 200-20-200
+Choose "More options...", "My Accessory Isn't Shown Here" and press "Enter code...".
+Here you can enter the following HomeKit code: 200-20-200